-30 Other statutory information
+33 Other statutory information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermedianes) with the understanding that the Intermediary shall: - (a) directly or indirectly tend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall. - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaties - (vii) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - (viii) The Company has not granted any loans or advances in the nature of loans to promoters, directors.
-KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment - (ix) The Company has not been declared a wilful defaulter by any bank or financial institution or government or any government authority. - (x) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017. - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (xii) The company has not revalued its property, plant and equipment during the current or previous year.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off. - (iii) The Company has no charges or satisfactions pending registration with the Registrar of Companies, Maharashtra ('ROC') beyond the statutory period except for the term loan obtained from Federal Bank Ltd on 4 December 2024.
+The documentation for this charge is currently under discussion between the lender and the borrower.
+Upon finalization and execution of the relevant documents, the charge will be duly filed with the ROC. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (vii) The Company has not entered into any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - (viii) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment. - (ix) The Company has not been declared a wilful defaulter by any bank or financial institution or government or any government authority. - (x) The Company has complied with number of layers prescribed under clause (87) of section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017. - (xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - (xii) The Company has not revalued its property, plant and equipment during the current or previous year. - (xiii) The Company has not availed any working capital limits hence no quarterly returns have been filed.

-For BSR&Co.
+For BSR & Co.
 LLP